 Deleting Looks and Dashboards

-If you accidentally delete a piece of content a Looker admin might be able to recover it for you, so long as your Looker admin team has not already emptied Looker’s trash as part of their maintenance process.
+If you accidentally delete a piece of content, a Looker admin might be able to recover it for you.
+Looker stores deleted content in the trash until your Looker admin team empties the trash as part of their maintenance process.

 Spaces enable you to organize your Looks and dashboards into logical buckets.
 This can be helpful when organizing the most relevant information for different segments of the organization.